libp2p/docs/content/concepts/protocols.md

 weight: 3
 ---

-"Protocol" is a word with plenty of meanings.
-When working with libp2p, we're mostly concerned with a few kinds of protocols.
+There are protocols everywhere you look when you're writing network applications, and libp2p is especially thick with them.

-[Transport protocols](/concepts/transport/) are provided by operating systems, language runtimes, library code, etc and are well-defined outside of libp2p. libp2p wraps transport protocols like TCP/IP in a common interface, to provide flexibility and future upgradability.
+The kind of protocols this article is concerned with are the ones built with libp2p itself, using the core libp2p abstractions like [transport](/concepts/transport), [peer identity](/concepts/peer-id/), [addressing](/concepts/addressing/), and so on.

-The kind of protocols this article is concerned with sit above the transport layer, and are sometimes called "wire protocols" or "application protocols".
-Throughout this article, we'll call them **libp2p protocols**
+Throughout this article, we'll call this kind of protocol that is built with libp2p a **libp2p protocol**, but you may also see them referred to as "wire protocols" or "application protocols".

-These protocols are specific to some capability or functionality for a peer-to-peer system.
-This includes core "plumbing" protocols, like the ones [built into libp2p](#core-libp2p-protocols).
+These are the protocols that define your application and provide its core functionality.

-Most importantly, it includes the protocols that applications built with libp2p define for their own use.
-When you build an application with libp2p, your application protocols will determine how your peers interact with each other.
+This article will walk through some of the key [defining features of a libp2p protocol](#what-is-a-libp2p-protocol), give an overview of the [protocol negotiation process](#protocol-negotiation), and outline some of the [core libp2p protocols](#core-libp2p-protocols) that are included with libp2p and provide key functionality.

 ## What is a libp2p protocol?